 The aim of this epic expedition is to cross the African island of Madagascar from peak to sea.
 The challenges of this are twofold.

-The first goal is to trek to the summit of Pic Boby mountain (2658m).
-Descending into the valleys and forests to the east, the second stage of the challenge involves a river journey in two-person rafts, which teammates will then use to navigate a route through to Madagascar’s eastern Indian Ocean shores.
+The first goal is to trek to the summit of Pic Boby, Madagascar’s second highest mountain at 2658m.
+Descending into the valleys and forests to the east, the second stage of the challenge is a river journey.
+By means of two-person inflatable rafts team mates will navigate their way from the granite highlands, through the rolling lowlands and finally to the island’s eastern Indian Ocean shores.

 - Explore Madagascar from peak to sea.